MICA-MNI/ENIGMA/docs/source/pages/hubs_doc/index.rst

 ------------------------------------------------------------------------
 Now that we have done all the necessary analyses, we can finally display our correlations!
-Here, a negative correlation indicates that greater atrophy (negative z-score values) correlates with greater degree centrality (hubness).
+Here, a negative correlation indicates that greater atrophy (negative z-score values) correlates with the spatial distribution of hub regions (greater degree centrality).

 .. tabs::